The Order of the Pelican in the Kingdom of Lochac

 Ceremony for the Order of the Pelican

-The Order of the Pelican are responsible for:
+The Order of the Pelican are responsible for providing:

-• A [Chain of Fealty / Peerage Collar] if the candidate wishes to swear fealty
+• A Fealty Chain or Peerage Collar if the candidate wishes to swear fealty

 • The Pelican Cloak